-- When cooking on stove top, a harder golden-brown layer of rice will be formed at the bottom of your pot, be it non-stick coated or not.
+- When cooking on the stovetop, a harder golden-brown layer of rice will be formed at the bottom of your pot, be it non-stick coated or not.
 Don’t discard this layer, as it could be fried, roasted, dried, etc…and make a very good snack for your guests.

 Cooking white rice with a rice cooker

-Rice cooker has been one of the most usable small appliances in the East/South East Asia families for long.
+Rice cooker has been one of the most used small appliances in the East/South East Asia families for long.
 Firstly came out with just the standard feature: cooking white rice, now, rice cooker capability is so versatile that it’s become an indispensable piece to have.
-Rice cooker has many functionality, from the simple analog with standard white rice or brown rice cooking, to the super digital with multi-cooking features include: white rice quick cook, normal cook, multi-grain, steaming, congee, etc. Some even equipped with the slow-cooking/roasting ability.
-Some of the long trusted brands are Tiger and Zojirushi, both have product made in Japan, and famous for their outstanding product and its longevity.
+Rice cooker has many functionalities, from the simple analog with standard white rice or brown rice cooking to the super digital with multi-cooking features include white rice quick cook, normal cook, multi-grain, steaming, congee, etc. Some even equipped with the slow-cooking/roasting ability.
+Some of the long-trusted brands are Tiger and Zojirushi, both have their products made in Japan, and famous for their outstanding product and its longevity.

 It’s very simple to cook with a rice cooker.
 If this is your first time, read on to find out how.

-- 1 All rice cooker come with a measure cup, use this for your convenient and accuracy.
-Remove the inner metal pot from the rice cooker, measure your rice and add them in the pot.
+- 1 All rice cookers come with a measuring cup, use this for your convenience and accuracy.
+Remove the inner metal pot from the rice cooker, measure your rice, and add them in the pot.
 Just remember not to go over the maximum cup limit by your rice cooker

 - 2 Put some water in the pot, gently stir so that all the grains are wet, and then rinse off.
 This will help remove any if present dirt or unwanted particles